Indonesia's tsunami buoy warning system not working since 2012: Official

 He said the system had to be developed again to ensure that Indonesia had a tsunami early warning system which would be "triggered by undersea landslides and volcanic eruptions".

-"The absence of this system had caused the failure to detect tsunami in advance," he added.
+"The absence of this system caused the failure to detect the tsunami in advance," he added.

 READ: Indonesia 'volcano' tsunami: What might have caused it?